japopra/Text2Lip/utils/MFA/README.md

 ```
 conda activate Aligner
 ```
-3. Go to the directory that contains the [MFA skeleton](/) with all scripts associated.
+3. Go to the directory that contains the [MFA skeleton]() with all scripts associated.
 You can move this folder wherever you prefer.
 ```
 cd path/to/folder/MFA
 ```

 4. Ensure every audio have the same sampling rate and file format.
 Sometimes MFA will not accept different file formats or sampling rates in the same batch.
 This will transform every audio into .wav at 48000.
 It fetches .mp3, .wav and .ogg.
 Other file types are ignored.
-To include
+To allow for other audio types, modify the "acceptedFileTypes" variable.
 _python audioCorrection.py path/to/fetch path/to/store_
 ```
 python audioCorrection.py ToAlign ToAlign